robbertl/socialwelfareappeal/_posts/2020-11-25-what-is-an-oral-hearing.md

 ---
 layout: post
-title: Social Welfare Appeal Oral Hearing
+title: What is an Oral Hearing?
 categories: [The Appeals Process]
 author: SocialWelfareAppeal.ie
 ---